-Norwich University engineering faculty and students of School of Engineering and School of Architecture have constructed a prototype of a tiny home on wheels with wheelchair accessibility.
-Later, the university handed over the project to US-based LineSync Architecture for making an eco-friendly and universally-accessible apartment dubbed as Wheel Pad for people mobility issues.
+Norwich University engineering faculty and students of School of Engineering and School of Architecture have constructed a prototype of a tiny house on wheels with wheelchair accessibility.
+Later, the university handed over the project to US-based LineSync Architecture for making an eco-friendly and universally-accessible movable tiny apartment dubbed as Wheel Pad, useful especially for people mobility issues.
 They also took some advice of one of their friend Riley Poor who is an award-winning sports cinematographer and film producer despite being an accidental patient of Tetraplegia.

 Wheel Pad is a boon for him and other physically-impaired people including injured soldiers wanting have a self-accessible house.
 Joseph Cincotta, the main architect of the firm also designed an optional decorative deck for the universally-accessible mobile tiny house.